An Assignment provides an efficient method of collecting and grading papers from students.

 Add an activity or resource link

-4. Enter a descriptive name in the Assignment Name field.
+4. Enter a descriptive name in the Assignment name field.
+Type a Description (optional).

 • Allow submissions from: enable to select a date/time that students can start uploading their submissions.